 There is much misunderstanding about voluntary assisted dying (VAD).
 Some of this is the result of ignorance, lack of information or deliberate misrepresentation by conservative factions.
 Dying with Dignity WA aims to educate and inform to foster intelligent debate about this issue.
+To do this it is important to understand the meaning of the terms used and be conversant with the facts in relation to VAD.

 VOLUNTARY ASSISTED DYING